InMyArea.com earns commissions from some of the providers we list on our site. Learn more

 By the same token, making a long-distance move is an opportunity to upgrade your furniture.
 For example, you’ve had your bed for several years.
 The springs are starting to go and the headboard is wobbly.
 You could bring it on the move and risk damaging it even more.
 Or you can purchase a new bed for your new home.
 If you do decide to upgrade, be sure to factor it into your budget.

-Buy Movers Insurance
+Buy Moving Insurance

 The worst thing is to arrive at your new place and discover your belongings were damaged during the trip.
-If this happens and you don’t have movers insurance, it’ll be up to you to buy replacement furniture.
+If this happens and you don’t have moving insurance, it’ll be up to you to buy replacement furniture.
 With moving insurance, though, it’s on the moving company to replace it.
 There are multiple kinds of insurance, so pick the one that best suits your needs.

-Label Your Boxes
+Pack Logically and Label Your Boxes

 Labeling your boxes is especially important for long-distance moves.
 It’s possible your belongings will be placed on a truck or plane with other movers’ belongings.
 You wouldn’t want to accidentally take home someone else’s stuff!
 Labeling also helps with the unpacking process, as you can determine which boxes go in which rooms.

-Disassemble Larger Objects
+Disassemble Larger Objects Before the Movers Get There

 A man removing shelves from a unit